outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - area / r^2 = pi
       - once you identify adjacent relationships (like area = pi * (1/2 * width)^2), check if these hold across other examples
       - if the formula holds across other examples, meaning it:
-        - fulfills the 'probability of success' solution metric
+        - fulfills the 'probability of success' & 'accuracy/precision' solution metrics
-        - matches a useful structure like 'common interaction patterns', which in this case is the pattern between width & area
+        - matches a useful structure like 'common or repeated interaction patterns', which in this case is the pattern between width & area
-      - it can be considered a likely candidate for a solution
+      - it can be considered a likely candidate for a solution the more metrics it fulfills

     - apply 'standard' interface to 'solution' structure
       - apply a 'standard solution' structure
         - identify differences (errors) in target solution & applied standard solution output
         - identify functions that could reduce these differences (errors)
+          - create interim structures that are more computable & calculate difference types & difference in area in relation to those interim structures, then apply the formula to derive the area difference from those difference types to the origin-target difference or interim-target difference
     - apply 'attribute' interface
       - apply 'change' interface or apply 'adjacent change' useful structure
         - generate connection functions between input structures (objects/attributes/functions) by connecting transformed structures with the target variable ('area') predicted by the solution function